Niremont

 The Niremont (1,514 m) is a mountain of the Swiss Prealps, in the canton of Fribourg.
 Due to its rounded shape, it has 2 sub-summits : The Gros Niremont (1,493 m) and the Petit Niremont (1,493 m).

 Toponymy

 Its name means Noir Mont in French ("Black Mountain").

 Geography

 Situation

 The Noirmont stands between the Swiss plateau and the Swiss Alps.
 The city of Châtel-St-Denis and the A12 motorway are located on its western foot.

-The panorama from its summit offers a nice view on the Moléson, the village of Les Paccots, the lake of Geneva and the Jura Mountains.
+The panorama from its summit offers a view on the Moléson, the village of Les Paccots, the lake of Geneva and the Jura Mountains.

 Hydrology

 Several small tributaries on the west slopes feed the Trême river.
 On its south side lies the Veveyse de Châtel river, feeding the lake of Geneva.

 Fauna and flora

 The Niremont is covered with pine forests, wetlands and mires.
 A great proportion (402 hectares) is registered on the Inventory of Mire Landscapes of Particular Beauty and National Importance.